IRIS Faculty Resource Page

 End of Term Evaluations (LIFT Feedback)

-End of term evaluations are completed online.
+End of term LIFT evaluations are completed online.
 Students access the evaluation through a link sent via email.

 - Evals will be launched approximately 2 weeks prior to the end of the semester.